Well-posedness of minimal dRGT massive gravity: Zero eigenvalues for generic backgrounds

 \section{Zero eigenvalues for generic backgrounds}

 We now show that the ten eigenvectors with zero eigenvalue that we have seen on the Minkowski background, and are associated to extending to the first order system by introducing derivative variables, remain on a general background.
 Assuming we are on a generic background so that $\mat{A}$ is invertible, then zero eigenvectors of $\mat{M}[ \hat{k}_i ] = -\mat{A}^{-1} \cdot \mat{P}^i \hat{k}_i$ will be in the kernel of $ \mat{P}^i \hat{k}_i$.
 Since the theory, and our formulation, have a covariance under spatial rotations, then w.l.o.g. we may consider the case that $\hat{k}_i = (1,0,0)$, and thus consider the kernel of $\mat{P}^x$.
+For a background $\matvec{u}$ at some spacetime point the other wavevector directions can be studied by considering a new background generated by rotating $\matvec{u}$ about that point.

 Let us examine the equations $\matvec{E}[\matvec{u}]$ whose $x$-derivative terms give rise to $\mat{P}^x$.
 One can see from the discussion above that many of these equations are independent of the background; in particular this comprises \emph{most} of the evolution equations for the derivative variables that have been added.
 Specifically the equations that do depend on the background are the 9 harmonic Einstein equations $\mathcal{E}^H_{ti}$ and $\mathcal{E}^H_{ij}$ as one would expect, together with the 3 evolution equations for $V_i$.
 This is less obvious, as naively these simply follow from the definition of the momentum variables, but since we have modified these equations by the term $\frac{\lambda^2}{1-\lambda^2} \xi_i$, and the vector constraint depends on the background, these three evolution equations do.
 All the remaining $34 - 9 - 3 = 22$ equations have no background dependence, and all are evolution equations for the derivative variables, except for $\partial_t \mathcal{S}$.
 While this is a complicated equation, since $\mathcal{S}$ is purely algebraic in the variables $\matvec{u}$, then $\partial_t \mathcal{S}$ only involves time derivatives and hence doesn't contribute to $\mat{P}^x$.